Looking for recycled plastic picnic tables?

 The Todmorden “Emperor size” recycled plastic picnic table

-The Todmorden picnic table is one of our top of the line tables, bigger than the Denholme and braced with extra steel reinforcement under both the seats and the table itself.
+The Todmorden picnic table is currently the longest of our picnic tables at 2 metres, so bigger again than the Denholme, and redesigned for 2019 so it can be easily supplied semi-assembled.
 It can comfortably seat six full sized adults or eight kids.

 The Batley “walkthrough” recycled plastic picnic table